villez/vswiki/README.md

 versions of various tools, mainly Rails 4 (see the full list below) and some interesting techniques.

-**Note: the project is in an early stage of development** - most likely won't fit anybody else's purposes than my own at this point, but you're of course welcome to take a look.
+*Note: the project is in a relatively early stage of development* and sporadically updated based on my own interest, time, and needs.
+It's unlikey to fit anyone else's purposes at this point, but you're of course welcome to take a look.

 ## Scope and Non-Scope